CSP, BMP or

 Bonded Medical Program places are Commonwealth Supported Places with an attached service obligation.
 You pay the same indexed student contribution as a CSP student (and access HECS-HELP), but you commit to three years of full-time-equivalent service in a regional, rural or remote area (Modified Monash Model 2-7) after achieving Fellowship.

 Full-fee places are domestic-eligible places that are not subsidised by the Commonwealth.
 You pay the full tuition fee — typically AUD $70,000-$90,000 per year — and there is no service obligation.
+Full-fee graduates choose any specialty and any location freely.

-Where full-fee places are offered.
-Three categories:
+Where full-fee places are offered

-Funding.
-FEE-HELP — an income-contingent loan up to the medicine sub-limit (approximately AUD $174,000 lifetime, indexed annually).
-This covers most of a Macquarie MD or roughly half of a Bond MD.
-The remainder is paid out-of-pocket — typically family support, savings, or private bank loans.
+Funding: FEE-HELP — an income-contingent loan up to the medicine sub-limit (~AUD $174,000 lifetime, indexed).
+This covers most of a Macquarie MD or roughly half of a Bond MD; the remainder is paid out-of-pocket.
+FEE-HELP requires Australian citizenship or eligible humanitarian visa status — international student-visa holders pay full international fees up-front.

 Schools allocating full-fee places